DonaldKellett/Brainfuck/README.md

 <<<+.
 Print "!"
 ```

-Note that there are *countless* ways to print out `"Hello World"` in a Brainfuck program.
+Note that there are *countless* ways to print out `"Hello World!"` in a Brainfuck program.
 The example shown above is fairly optimised in that it makes use of a simple `while` loop to simplify some of the calculations but there are probably shorter Brainfuck programs out there that does the same job.

 ## Interpreters